-- Major rehabilitation or replacement of facilities and components used in all stages of the treatment process preliminary, primary, secondary, and solids treatment, outfall pumping and discharge system, and central generation at both treatment plants; - Implementation of the recommendations of the Biosolids Master Plan to address seismic risks, to produce higher quality biosolids and accept food waste; - Relocation of the District headquarters complex; - Upgrade of the Supervisory Control and Data Acquisition ("SCADA") system and network at Plant No. 2, replacement of the process control systems, uninterruptible power supply ("UPS") system, and electrical power distribution system at both treatment plants; - Implementation of the recommendations of the Climate Resiliency Study and Seismic Evaluation Study to withstand or adapt to adverse conditions such as heavy rains, flooding, sea level rise, earthquakes, tsunamis, extreme heat, wildfires and electrical grid interruptions; - Replacement or rehabilitation of plant-wide infrastructures, such as buried process piping, tunnels and junction structures; - Replacement or rehabilitation of District's outlying pumping stations, including the abandonment and/or demolition of two pump stations; - Rehabilitation of aging trunk sewers and manholes; - Reduction of fence line odor to levels that minimize odor complaints; and - Safety improvements at both treatment plants.
+- Major rehabilitation or replacement of facilities and components used in all stages of the treatment process preliminary, primary, secondary, and solids treatment, outfall pumping and discharge system, and central generation at both treatment plants; - Implementation of the recommendations of the Biosolids Master Plan to address seismic risks, to produce higher quality biosolids and accept food waste; - Relocation of the District headquarters complex;

+- Upgrade of the Supervisory Control and Data Acquisition ("SCADA") system and network at Plant No. 2, replacement of the process control systems, uninterruptible power supply ("UPS") system, and electrical power distribution system at both treatment plants; - Implementation of the recommendations of the Climate Resiliency Study and Seismic Evaluation Study to withstand or adapt to adverse conditions such as heavy rains, flooding, sea level rise, earthquakes, tsunamis, extreme heat, wildfires and electrical grid interruptions; - Replacement or rehabilitation of plant-wide infrastructures, such as buried process piping, tunnels and junction structures; - Replacement or rehabilitation of District's outlying pumping stations, including the abandonment and/or demolition of two pump stations; - Rehabilitation of aging trunk sewers and manholes; - Reduction of fence line odor to levels that minimize odor complaints; and - Safety improvements at both treatment plants.

 The CIP is reviewed, validated and updated annually to ensure that the project scopes of work and cost estimates are up-to-date.
 Through the budget validation process, each project's schedule, staff resources, total project costs, cash flow and risks are assessed to confirm the budgetary requirements.
-The most recent CIP validation effort (the "2020 CIP Validation Study") resulted in revisions to the CIP.
-The CIP currently consists of includes 70 active and future capital projects, five programs, such as the Planning Studies Program and Small Construction Program, and budget for capital equipment purchases with a total CIP budget authority of \$4.18 billion.
-Set forth in Table 5 below is a summary of total CIP outlays, net of savings and deferrals, over the fiscal years 2020-21 through 2029-30.
-Of this ten-year, \$2.7 billion portion of the CIP program, \$165 million of CIP outlays is budgeted in Fiscal Year 2020-21.
-Also budgeted in a separate contra line item are anticipated offsetting CIP savings and deferrals of \$17 million, thereby reducing the net budgeted outlays to \$148 million for Fiscal Year 2020-21.
+The most recent CIP validation effort (the "2023 CIP Validation Study") resulted in revisions to the CIP.
+The CIP currently includes 68 active and future capital projects, five programs, such as the Planning Studies Program and Small Construction Program, and budget for capital equipment purchases with a total CIP budget authority of over \$3.2 billion.
+That budget authority excludes future rehabilitation and replacement and CIP savings and deferrals.
+Set forth in Table 5 below is a summary of total CIP outlays (including future rehabilitation and replacement and net of savings and deferrals) over the Fiscal Years 2023-24 through 2032-33.
+Of this ten-year, \$3.1 billion portion of the CIP program, \$288.6 million of CIP outlays are budgeted in Fiscal Year 2023-24.
+Also budgeted in a separate contra line item are anticipated offsetting CIP savings and deferrals of \$16.7 million, thereby reducing the net budgeted outlays to \$272 million for Fiscal Year 2023-24.

-Table 5Net Capital Improvement Program OutlaysFiscal Years 2020-21 through 2029-30
+Table 5 Net Capital Improvement Program Outlays Fiscal Years 2023-24 through 2032-33

 Project Cost

-Rehabilitation and Replacement \$2,093,639,817
+Rehabilitation and Replacement \$2,685,311,000

-Additional Capacity 110,951,560
+Additional Capacity \$138,777,000

-Regulatory 17,569,354
+Regulatory \$38,384,000

-Strategic Initiatives 478,847,269
+Strategic Initiatives \$320,112,000

-Future Rehabilitation and Replacement 346,009,000
+Future Rehabilitation and Replacement \$266,116,000

-CIP Savings and Deferrals (301,001,000)
+CIP Savings and Deferrals (\$380,260,000)

-Total Validated Capital Improvement Program \$2,746,016,000
+Total Validated Capital Improvement Program \$3,068,440,000

-Source: 2020 CIP Validation Study, Orange County Sanitation District.
+Source: 2023 CIP Validation Study, Orange County Sanitation District.